IgorKrupenja/vscode-github-soft-theme/README.md

 "importCost.smallPackageLightColor": "#22863AAA",
 ```

+## Customization

+To customize this theme, refer to the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme) for a guide.
+A detailed list of available color customizations is [here](https://code.visualstudio.com/api/references/theme-color).
+This allows you to conveniently make minor adjustments to the theme without the need to create and manage your own theme repository.

 ### Semantic highlighting

-[Semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) is **disabled** for this theme.
+[Semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide) is **disabled** for this theme by default.
 I found the feature too colorful and distracting.
 If you want to enable it, add the following to your settings:

 ```json
 "editor.semanticHighlighting.enabled": true,
 ```

-This feature can also be enabled per-language if needed, for example:
+It can also be enabled per-language if needed, for example:

 ```json
 "[typescript]": {
   "editor.semanticHighlighting.enabled": true
 },
 ```

-## Customization

-To customize this theme, refer to the [color theme documentation](https://code.visualstudio.com/api/extension-guides/color-theme) for a guide.
-A detailed list of available color customizations is [here](https://code.visualstudio.com/api/references/theme-color).
-This allows you to conveniently make minor adjustments to the theme without the need to create and manage your own theme repository.

 ## Change log